mdula342/aero-portfolio/README.md

 - **2025-10-22** - Modelled a dog bowl in Fusion to serve as an introduction to surface modelling.
 - **2025-10-23** - Modelled an auger in Fusion to learn the Pipe, Coil, Project to Surface, and Plane Along Path commands.
 - **2025-10-24** - Modelled a screwdriver in Fusion to learn the basics of assembly construction, the Circular Pattern feature, and expand applications of the Revolve and Extrude commands.
+- **2025-10-24** - Modelled a painter's tripod in Fusion to learn the Axis Perpendicular to Face at Point command, and to better understand the value of fully parametric modelling with duplicated components.
 ## Contact
 **Email:** mdula@catholic.tech